What To Wear In Canada In Winter From A Canadian

 How to stay warm during canadian winter

 There’s a saying in Norway that “there’s no such thing as bad weather, only bad clothes.”
 This one phrase completely changed my outlook on winter.
 It helped me embrace the cold, and now I look forward to the season.
-You can enjoy so many unique things if you’re properly dressed in Canada winter clothing.
+You can enjoy so many unique things if you’re properly dressed in Canadian winter clothing.
 These are the items that keep me warm on mild days to -40.
-Here’s a guide to what to wear in Canada in winter.
+Here’s a guide to what to wear in Canada in winter from a girl that never says no to an adventure.

 This post contains affiliate links.
 They help support this blog at no additional cost to you.
 As always, these are my favourite recommendations 🙂